odanoburu/FreeLing-User-Manual/README.md

 Non-developer users can also find useful information here:
 * Installation instructions
+* Available modules and functionalities
-* Format descriptions for configuration and data files that FreeLing modules expect
+* Format descriptions for configuration and data files
 * Information about how to use FreeLing `analyzer` front-end, and available options